wasmCloud/wasmcloud.com/docs/ecosystem/wadm/api.md

 _wadm and its corresponding API are not currently 1.0_.
 This means the API is likely to undergo changes and there may be some pieces that aren't yet implemented.
 This document will be updated as we continue to work on the API.
-All API changes will also be communicated via the release notes for wadm
+All API changes will also be communicated via the release notes for Wadm.
 :::

-Please note that in production deployments, you will likely be using separate NATS credentials for accessing wadm.
-Please see the [deployment guide](/docs/deployment/wadm/) for more information for running wadm in production.
+Please note that in production deployments, you will likely be using separate NATS credentials for accessing Wadm.
+Please see the [operator guide](/docs/deployment/wadm/) for more information for running Wadm in production.

-## Topic Space
+## Topic space

-The wadm API is exposed entirely as a NATS service on a topic space.
+The Wadm API is exposed entirely as a NATS service on a topic space.
 All of the API operations will occur as _requests_ (_not_ simple publishes) on a topic in the following format:

 ```